janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 ### Retrying Tests

-PR tests are not automatically retried beyond the individual test retries specified in the Playwright configuration (each test is retried up to 2 times on failure).
-However, you can manually retrigger the entire test suite by commenting:

-- `/retest e2e-tests`
-- `/test all`

-This is useful if you believe a failure was due to a flake or external issue and want to rerun the tests without making any code changes.
+If the initial automatically triggered tests fail, OpenShift-CI will add a comment to the PR with information on how to retrigger the tests.

 ### CI Job Definitions

 #### Pull Request Test Job

 - **Purpose:** Validate new PRs for code quality, functionality, and integration.
+- **Trigger:**
+  - **Automatic:** When a PR includes code changes affecting tests (excluding doc-only changes), tests are automatically triggered.
-- **Trigger:** When a PR is opened and `/ok-to-test` is commented by a janus-idp member, or when `/test`, `/test all`, or `/retest` is issued after validation.
+  - **Manual:** When `/ok-to-test` is commented by a janus-idp member for external contributors or when `/test`, `/test all`, or `/retest` is issued after validation.
-- **Environment:** Runs on the ephemeral `rhdh-pr-os` cluster on IBM Cloud.
+- **Environment:** Runs on an ephemeral OpenShift cluster on IBM Cloud.
 - **Configurations:**
   - Tests are executed on both **RBAC** (Role-Based Access Control) and **non-RBAC** namespaces.
 - **Steps:**
   1. **Detection:** OpenShift-CI detects the PR event.
   2. **Environment Setup:** The test environment is set up using the `openshift-ci-tests.sh` script.
+     - **Cluster Configuration:** Sets up the required namespaces and applies necessary configurations and secrets.
+     - **Application Deployment:** Deploys the RHDH instances using Helm charts, tailored to the specific test scenarios.
   3. **Test Execution:**
      - **Running Tests:** Executes test suites using `yarn` commands specified in `package.json`.
      - **Retry Logic:** Individual tests are retried up to 2 times as specified in the Playwright configuration.